Last Updated: July 1, 2020.

 “Advertiser” is a company that advertises its products or services, or those of its clients, using online capabilities.
 For example, in this context, a department store who advertises its shoes or a university who advertises its courses and curriculum are advertisers.

-“Customer” means an entity, including any of its affiliates, that has purchased a subscription to the Marin Software Services.
+“Customer” means an entity, including any of its affiliates, that has purchased Marin’s Software Services.

 “Customer Website” means a website operated by a Customer.

 “Device” means a computer, laptop, desktop, smart phone, tablet, and any other similar equipment that is used for online activities.
 “Marin Software Services” means the proprietary platform developed by Marin Software to enable measuring, managing, and optimizing digital marketing campaigns.

 “Publisher” is an entity that provides a medium or vehicle for the publication of certain information; for example, search engine, display marketing services and social networks are publishers.

 “Visitor” or “you” means an individual who visits a Customer Website.

 “Visitor Data” means data about a Visitor’s use of a website or that are generated by, or result from, a visit of that website.

 We provide services to our customers that allow them to measure, manage, and optimize their digital advertising.
 We are a service provider to our customers and do not have a direct relationship with visitors to our customer’s websites.
 We may have access to some of the data that are generated when by a website visitor.